bbalganjjm/natural_js/docs/implementation/roadmap.md

 # Checkpoint

 - M0-M5 are complete on branch `2.0.0-alpha.0`.
-M5 preserved Form-reachable rules, completed nested data and draft contracts, and passed code/browser/package, benchmark, documentation, and agent-cost gates.
-The M6 data-UI plan is a review draft requiring separate approval.
-See [current.md](current.md).
+The user approved M6; Button stays native HTML, while Form, Grid, List, Select, and Pagination now run in the two-layout CVC screen.
+Its full browser, package, benchmark, documentation, and agent-cost gates are recorded in [the active checkpoint](current.md).
 - The initial 2.0 release includes form, list, basic grid, select, pagination, button, dialog, popup, and tab.
 - Advanced grid, tree, custom date picker, notification, and document tabs follow in 2.x.